liferay/liferay-docs/develop/tutorials/articles/service-builder/leveraging-hibernates-criteria-api.markdown

-To use the overloaded `dynamicQuery` methods of your `-LocalServiceBaseImpl` class in the (optionally overloaded) custom finders of your `-FinderImpl` class, just choose the appropriate methods for running the dynamic queries.
-E.g., `EventLocalServiceUtil.dynamicQuery(eventQuery)`, or `EventLocalServiceUtil.dynamicQuery(eventQuery, start, end)` or `EventLocalServiceUtil.dynamicQuery(eventQuery, start, end, orderByComparator)`.
+To use the overloaded `dynamicQuery` methods of your `-LocalServiceBaseImpl` class in the (optionally overloaded) custom finders of your `-FinderImpl` class, just choose the appropriate methods for running the dynamic queries:
+`EventLocalServiceUtil.dynamicQuery(eventQuery)`, or
+`EventLocalServiceUtil.dynamicQuery(eventQuery, start, end)` or `EventLocalServiceUtil.dynamicQuery(eventQuery, start, end, orderByComparator)`.